swdunlop/Weevil/README.rst

 To use Weevil, just change your directory to the source code tree you wish to browse, then invoke "weevil."
 Weevil will then listen on 127.0.0.1:1982 for your web browser.
 Weevil offers absolutely no security model; it is highly recommended that you refrain from using Weevil on hosts that are shared with other users, as they may also use Weevil for browsing.

+Weevil relies on a number of keyboard shortcuts.
+The most important is the "/" key, which brings up the search dialog.
+If you have text selected when you press "/", the dialog is bypassed, and the selected text is searched for -- useful when you need to find other mentions of a symbol in the source tree.
+If you search from a directory listing, you will only search files in that directory and the directories nested below.

+The other important key is the "." key, which ascends one level to the enclosing directory.